Guidance

 • physical spaces to deliver services

-In the US, 10% of the 2021 to 2022 Substance Abuse and Mental Health Services Administration grant had to be spent on RSS, as outlined in the National Drug Control Budget: 2022 funding highlights (PDF, 726KB).
+In the USA, 10% of the 2021 to 2022 Substance Abuse and Mental Health Services Administration grant had to be spent on RSS, as outlined in the National Drug Control Budget: 2022 funding highlights (PDF, 726KB).

 To better understand the current national provision of RSS in England, we undertook a survey of English local authority commissioners in May and June 2022.
 The survey included questions on how much of the local alcohol and drug budget was invested in RSS.

 Enabling lived experience initiatives to play this role may require different funding arrangements and contractual obligations.
-There is existing legislation and planned reforms that aim to bring about the consideration of social value, stability and sustainability in the commissioning of certain services.
+There is existing legislation that aims to bring about the consideration of social value, stability and sustainability in the commissioning of certain services.
 These include the Public Services (Social Value) Act 2012, which requires commissioners who procure services under certain public services contracts to consider the social, economic and environmental wellbeing of the area for which it is contracting, as outlined in Social Value Act: information and resources.
 The aim of these procurement exercises should be to improve social, economic and environmental wellbeing.

 Co-producing alternative ways of monitoring impact